BorisMolch/pfrontend-temp/content/blog/first-introduction-to-making-music-in-vr-with-patchworld-interviews-with-two-creators-from-madrid.md

 Hello!
 My name is Tono Cabanelas.
 I am Audiovisual Engineer, expert in digital arts and 3D computing, specialized in VR, AR, XR, AI, tech arts professor and Liveforevr Founder.

 I create audiovisual art and support that of other artists who investigate the intersection between cyber art and live performance.
+I collaborate with companies, institutions and individuals around the world in pursuit of one goal: _to blend the digital with the physical._

+> _
-I collaborate with companies, institutions and individuals around the world in pursuit of one goal: _to blend the digital with the physical. «Our physical and digital worlds continually overlap.
-What if all aspects of the «real» world existed in both?._ This is happening right now: the era of 3D immersion, mixed reality, metaverse, decentralization is born…
+> Our physical and digital worlds continually overlap .
+What if all aspects of the «real» world existed in both?
+This is happening right now: the era of 3D immersion, mixed reality, metaverse, decentralization is born…_

 I use and teach Ableton, Max4Live, Touchdesigner, Unity 3D, Unreal Engine, Reaper, Logic, AI… microphones, synthesizers, cameras, 3D scanners, light and film projectors, modified speakers… etc.

 **Melo: What was your overall impression of PatchWorld after using it during the workshop?
 Were there any particular features or tools that stood out to you as particularly interesting or useful?**

-Tono: My impression was that in just a few months PatchWorld has become a very powerful environment and I consider it one of the most promising applications in the audio industry.
-At first it is easy to perceive a tool like this as a kind of game, but in the workshop we could immediately see that the potential is impressive.
+Tono: My impression was that in just a few months PatchWorld has become a very powerful environment and **I consider it one of the most promising applications in the audio industry.** At first it is easy to perceive a tool like this as a kind of game, but in the workshop we could immediately see that the potential is impressive.
 In just a few hours of learning, profound sound and visual experiences can be achieved.
 Patchworld has a reasonable learning curve and is incredibly fun to use.

 My favourite features of PatchWorld are several.
 I think the spatial interface for creating patches and sound modules is awesome.
 I also find the spatial sound spectacular as well as being able to record what you do (not just the sound) but your own avatar creating... that's a bit sci-fi.
 I'm also very interested in the possibilities of integration and synchronization with real scenarios and tools, you have created a Max4Live for it which I think is a super powerful step.
 I also love the Mixed Reality with Passthrough that you have integrated, it's great to see the virtual and the real mixed.
 Finally (still in beta) there's the possibility to create multiplayer environments... that's going to be a revolution.

-Melo: **As someone with a background in audiovisual engineering, how do you see PatchWorld fitting into your professional goals and interests?
+**Melo: As someone with a background in audiovisual engineering, how do you see PatchWorld fitting into your professional goals and interests?
 Do you think it has potential as a tool for creating immersive audio and visual experiences, or do you see other areas where it could be particularly useful?**

 Tono: In my case I find that PatchWorld fits like a glove in several of my professional projects.
 On an educational level it is a big step for any teacher like me.
 I teach musicians and technicians Max4live, Touch Designer, Unity 3D or Unreal Engine.
 PatchWorld is a future version of all these tools.

-On a technical and artistic level I also think it has a huge potential.
+> On a technical and artistic level I also think it has a huge potential.
 From Liveforevr (my VR concert platform) we are dedicated to recording 3D concert experiences in VR and also creating meta-stages with VR glasses to share that content.
 Being able to use PatchWorld revolutionises the way we share immersive 3D sound art for audiences.
 We can organise e-raves, mixed reality live shows, real-time 3D recordings, hybridisation of live musicians with virtual musicians... it's great.

 I actually believe that the social or multiplayer part of PatchWorld can become something not only useful for the industry but also a radical change in the way people enjoy music.